jina-ai/jina/docs/chapters/envs.rst

     ``uvloop`` is ultra fast implementation of the asyncio event loop on top of libuv.
 Since Jina 0.3.6, Jina relies on ``uvloop`` to manage the sockets and streams.

     :default: unset

+.. confval:: JINA_LOG_ID

+    The identifier of a logger so that it can be used as group identifier by ``fluentd``.
+It is set when Pea starts a new process to allow grouping by pod identifier for pea and executor logger.

+    :default: unset